Learning General Causal Structures with Hidden Dynamic Process for Climate Analysis: Experiment

 \paragraph{Baselines.} We consider the following state-of-the-art time series forecasting models including Autoformer \citep{wu2021autoformer}, TimesNet~\citep{wu2022timesnet}, Timer-XL~\citep{liu2024timer}, TimeMixer~\citep{wang2024timemixer}, TimeXer~\citep{wang2024timexer}, xLSTM-Mixer~\citep{kraus2024xlstm}, and MICN~\citep{wang2022micn}.
 Moreover, we consider several latest methods for time series analysis like CARD~\citep{wang2023card}, FITS~\citep{xu2024fits}, and iTransformer~\citep{liu2023itransformer}.
 Finally, we consider the temporal CRL methods including TDRL~\citep{yao2022temporally} and IDOL~\citep{li2025on} to compare the causal structure learning.
 We publish the average performance over 3 random seeds.

 \paragraph{Scientific Discovery using the Estimated Causal Graphs.} As the ground-truth latent variables and causal graphs are inaccessible in real climate data, we adopt the contemporaneous wind field~\citep{rasp2020weatherbench} as a surrogate.
-As shown in Figure~\ref{fig:climate-vis}, CaDRe recovers causal graphs that align closely with physical wind patterns, providing scientific evidence for the validity of its results.
-Additionally, large-scale physical patterns produced from CaDRe can unveil new scientific findings, \eg, westward flows in equatorial oceans and a southwestward propagation near Central America, while revealing structurally complex zones along coastal boundaries.
+As shown in Figure~\ref{fig:climate-vis}, the causal graphs recovered by CaDRe are consistent with physical wind patterns{C8}, providing empirical support for the plausibility of its outputs.
+Additionally, large-scale physical patterns produced from CaDRe are consistent with several known phenomena{C9}, \eg, westward flows in equatorial oceans and a southwestward propagation near Central America, while revealing structurally complex zones along coastal boundaries.
 These dense, irregular edges may reflect coupled land–atmosphere dynamics or anthropogenic influences~\citep{vautard2019human, boe2014land}.

 \paragraph{Quantitative Results on CD.} To quantitatively evaluate CaDRe on real-world CD, we introduce two metrics incorporating wind direction priors: Wind-SHD (WSHD) and Wind-TPR (WTPR).
 We further compare against neural-based methods, including TCDF~\citep{nauta2019causal}, as well as TDRL and IDOL, where latent variables are treated as observed.
-As shown in Table~\ref{tab:graph-wind}, the causal graphs recovered by CaDRe align most closely with physical wind patterns, highlighting its effectiveness on real-world climate data.
+As shown in Table~\ref{tab:graph-wind}, the causal graphs recovered by CaDRe are most closely aligned with physical wind patterns relative to the baselines, providing the strongest empirical agreement with this surrogate{C10} on real-world climate data.
 Moreover, it achieves low latency since it produces causal graphs through one-step generation, demonstrating its efficiency in realistic high-dimensional settings.